sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 Though `Manual Program Optimization` works well in many cases and DAMON can help it, modifying the source code is not a good option in many cases.
 First of all, the source code could be too old or unavailable.
-And, many workloads will have complex data access pattern that even hard to distinguish hot memory objects and cold memory objects with human eye.
+And, many workloads will have complex data access patterns that even hard to distinguish hot memory objects and cold memory objects with the human eye.
 Finding the mapping from the visualized access pattern to the source code and injecting the hinting system calls inside the code will also be quite challenging.

-By using DAMON-based operation schemes (DAMOS) via ``damo schemes``, you will be able to easily optimize your workload in such a cases.
-Our example schemes called 'efficient THP' and 'proactive reclamation' achieved significant speedup and memory space save against 25 realistic workloads [2]_, [3]_.
+By using DAMON-based operation schemes (DAMOS) via ``damo schemes``, you will be able to easily optimize your workload in such a case.
+Our example schemes called 'efficient THP' and 'proactive reclamation' achieved significant speedup and memory space saves against 25 realistic workloads [2]_, [3]_.

-That said, note that you need careful tune of the schemes (e.g., target region size and age) and monitoring attributes for successful use of this approach.
+That said, note that you need careful tune of the schemes (e.g., target region size and age) and monitoring attributes for the successful use of this approach.
 Because the optimal values of the parameters will be dependent on each system and workload, misconfiguring the parameters could result in worse memory management.

 For the tuning, you could measure the performance metrics such as IPC, TLB misses, and swap in/out events for varying parameters.
 Writing a program